NadaAdem/MechaCar_Statistical_Analysis/README.md

 ### Statistical Tests
-After gathering the necessary data for the metrics listed above, Multiple Linear Regressions would be used to identify the statistically significant variables that affect sales of similar vehicles.
-The performace of MechaCar in these important categories will be compared to the mean performace of competitors through the analysis of variance (ANOVA) test.

-If it is found that MechaCar would have high consumer utility and would perform well when positioned against competing vehicles, it is recommended to manufacture MechaCar.
+Multiple Linear Regressions would be used to identify the statistically significant variables that affect sales of similar vehicles.
+The performace of MechaCar in these important categories will be compared to the mean performace of competitors through the analysis of variance (ANOVA) test.If it is found that MechaCar would have high consumer utility and would perform well when positioned against competing vehicles, it is recommended to manufacture MechaCar.
 Otherwise, if the null hypothesis is rejected, it is not recommend to manufacture MechaCar.